lahin31/practical-database/README.md

 Depends.

 - auto-increment predictable.
-- UUID/ULID not predictable.
+UUID/ULID not predictable.
 - auto-increment size 4 bytes (32-bit integer) or 8 bytes (64-bit integer).
-- UUID/ULID size 16 bytes.
+UUID/ULID size 16 bytes.

 Those are two major considerations.
 You can choose one or go for a hybrid approach.

+## Why do people set the username or email as a UNIQUE constraint?

+If you are designing a database schema (SQL), make sure to use the UNIQUE constraint to ensure that all values in a column are distinct.

+Apply the UNIQUE constraint to columns that need to be unique, such as email and username, to maintain data integrity and accuracy by preventing duplicate values.

+When you define a UNIQUE constraint on a column, the database automatically creates a unique index for it.

+Although unique indexes and regular indexes share similarities, a unique index enforces uniqueness across all rows in a column, whereas a regular index does not.

+You can apply the UNIQUE constraint to a single column or a combination of columns (multi-column).
+However, in MySQL, a multi-column UNIQUE constraint does not enforce bidirectional uniqueness—it only ensures that the combination of values in the specified columns is unique.